pantheon-systems/documentation/source/content/guides/autopilot/02-autopilot-preconfiguration.md

 ## Determine Stakeholders for Your VRT Feedback Loop

 Autopilot's visual regression tool takes before and after screenshots to check for changes.
 You can accept the changes page by page or accept all changes for all pages an once depending on your requirements and thresholds.
-It's a good idea to have multiple team members review changes when a lot of updates and content changes have been made.
+It's a good idea to have multiple team members review changes when several updates and content changes have been made.
 You can share the test results and preview pages with stakeholders to ensure that your site has wide approval before accepting the changes.

 1. Click **More Actions** in the **Review Test Results** page to see Autopilot data for a specific site.

-1. Click **Visit Autopilot Site** under the **Autopilot** tab in the Dashboard to view the site in a new browser tab.
+1. Click **Visit Autopilot Site** under the **Autopilot** tab in the Dashboard to view the site preview in a new browser tab.

 1. Share this preview link with stakeholders and request their approval.